Drup/mirage-www/tmpl/blog/functoria.md

   Key.create ~doc ~stage:`Configure ~default:false "fat" Key.Desc.bool
 ```

-We can now use the `if_impl` combinator to choose between two devices depending on the value of the key.
+We can use the `if_impl` combinator to choose between two devices depending on the value of the key.

 ```
 let dynamic_storage =